 “Let all you do be done in love.”
 1 Cor 16:14

-In this week’s newsletter you can find out information about Cross Country meets, registration for all the sacraments, MOD pizza fundraiser for the 8th grade class, Holy Hoops coming in October, playground angel’s signups for September and October, CURRICULUM NIGHT is at 6pm–please see the schedule, many volunteer opportunities, Harvest Fest and Spaghetti Dinner tickets, coffee and donut help on Sundays, PTC news, youth group activities, cupcakes for teachers, last chance to order pizza and much more.
+In this week’s newsletter you can find out information about Cross Country meets, Bellingham Coding and Robotics, Scrip Sales, prayer group and adoration times, MOD pizza fundraiser for the 8th grade class, individual pictures coming next week, Holy Hoops coming in October, playground angel’s signups for September and October, many volunteer opportunities, PTC news, youth group activities, last chance to order pizza and much more.

 Thank you for reading!

 CODING, ROBOTICS and STEM Classes for Assumption students